OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/candle.md

 ---
 title: candle
-description: This page provides documentation on using the 'candle' feature for displaying charts for loaded coins in the chosen currency and date range.
+description: "This page provides documentation on using the 'candle' feature for displaying" charts for loaded coins in the chosen currency and date range.
 It includes usage instructions and details about parameters.
 keywords: